Field Trips

 Base Price:

-• Other Classrooms/Groups: $6/Student (No charge for chaperones)
+• Other Classrooms/Groups: $6 per student (No charge for chaperones)

 • Schools within the Gunnison River Basin qualify for a discounted rate ($5/student).
 Please mention this in your field trip request.